UPenn Supplemental Essays 2025-26 – Prompts & Advice

 To help inform your response, applicants are encouraged to learn more about Penn Engineering and its mission to prepare students for global leadership in technology here.
 This information will help you develop a stronger understanding of academic pathways within Penn Engineering and how they align with your goals and interests.

-Similar to the prompt for the College of Arts and Sciences, you’ll want to research Penn’s engineering offerings.
-You’ll want to pay particularl attention to those related to your primary major of interest.
-You can discuss several that you find most compelling.
+Similar to the prompt for the College of Arts and Sciences, you’ll want to research Penn’s engineering offerings before you start writing.
+Pay particular attention to those related to your primary major of interest.
+Then, you can discuss several that you find most compelling.
 Great things to highlight here include:

 3) School of Nursing

-Penn Nursing intends to meet the health needs of society in a global and multicultural world by preparing its students to impact healthcare by advancing science and promoting equity.
-What do you think this means for the future of nursing, and how do you see yourself contributing to our mission of promoting equity in healthcare?
+Penn Nursing intends to meet the health needs of society in a global and multicultural world by preparing its students to impact healthcare by advancing science.
+Why have you decided to apply to Nursing?
+Where do you see yourself professionally in the future and how will you contribute to our mission of promoting equity in healthcare?
 (150-200 words)

 To help inform your response, applicants are encouraged to learn more about Penn Nursing’s mission and how we promote equity in healthcare here.
 This information will help you develop a stronger understanding of our values and how they align with your own goals and aspirations.

-Second, Penn wants to understand how you—as a nursing student—will contribute to the mission of promoting equity in particular.
-Based on what you know about Penn’s nursing programs and initiatives (which, again, will require some research) how do you see yourself getting involved?
+Secondly, Penn wants to understand how you—as a nursing student—will contribute to their mission of promoting equity in healthcare.
+(If you don’t know much about the current landscape, be sure to do some research.)
+Based on what you know about Penn’s nursing programs and initiatives (which, again, will require some research), how do you see yourself getting involved?

 4) The Wharton School